Chapter 700 — Environmental Health Specialists; Waste Water Specialists

 700.060 [Repealed by 1967 c.476 §21]

-(a) Has a bachelor’s degree from an accredited college or university, including at least 45 quarter hours or the equivalent in soil science courses; or
+(a) Have a bachelor’s degree from an accredited college or university, including at least 45 quarter hours or the equivalent in soil science courses; or

-(b) Has a graduate degree in soil science from an accredited college or university.
+(b) Have a graduate degree in soil science from an accredited college or university.

-(2) Soil science schooling obtained while serving in the United States Public Health Service or a branch of the Armed Services of the United States may be credited toward the soil science course requirement under this section.
-The Environmental Health Registration Board may use any system it considers reliable in assigning credit for relevant schooling under this subsection, including but not limited to assigning credit in conformance with the “Guide to Evaluation of Educational Experience in the Armed Services” published by the American Council on Education.
-[1995 c.572 §6; 2003 c.547 §99; 2005 c.648 §111; 2013 c.314 §64; 2013 c.568 §132]
+(2) For the purpose of meeting the education requirements listed in subsection (1) of this section, accumulated schooling relevant to soil science gained while serving in the United States Public Health Service or a branch of the Armed Forces of the United States may be credited toward an applicant’s educational requirements.
+The Environmental Health Registration Board may use any system it considers reliable in assigning credit for relevant schooling under this subsection, including but not limited to assigning credit in conformance with the American Council on Education Military Guide.
+[1995 c.572 §6; 2003 c.547 §99; 2005 c.648 §111; 2013 c.314 §64; 2013 c.568 §132; 2025 c.624 §17]

 700.070 [Repealed by 1967 c.476 §21]